"CHANGE? WHAT CHANGE?! THERE IS NO CHANGE!"

 Now, of course, there is a great potential for Tom's stories to start looking and feeling very different from what we've been getting, so far.
 Which could be quite weird for the viewers.
 For the better part of the decade, specific production teams have been working behind the two faces the Doctor has worn.
 The Doctor isn't regenerating this time, but the people making the show are.
 And that's a very new thing.
 Or, at least, it's not something anyone has seen in quite a bit.

 It is through Graham Williams that we see a great example of the first of two directions a Producer and/or Showrunner can go in when they take over.
-Oftentimes, when an individual is given a high level of creative control over a television programme, they don't want to just keep giving us the same sort of show their predecessor was.
+Oftentimes, when an individual is given a high level of creative control over a television programme, they don't want to just keep giving us the same sort of show as their predecessor.
 They have a strong desire to "leave their mark" by making things very different from what has come before.
 They can, essentially, do this in one of two manners.
 They can initiate all the changes immediately or they can gradually bring them in.
 Either approach has Pros and Cons.
 Implementing the alterations quickly can be abrasive for the audience but it also re-invigorates things very nicely.
-A transformation that moves more slowly and subtly eases the viewers into the new era, but can also feel lacklustre.
+A transformation that moves more slowly and subtly eases the viewers into the new era, but can also feel lackluster.

 Graham Williams goes for Option B. His first season is, very much, a mix of the sort of Who that he wants to do and stories that almost feel like "echoes" from the Hinchcliffe Era.
 As we move into his later seasons, tones will shift more and more towards his vision.
 But Season Fifteen is, very much, an interesting blend of following along certain lines first established by the Producer before him and then also doing his own thing when the mood feels right.